-As we move beyond five hundred year anniversary of the Protestant reformulation on October 31, 2017, it is good for us to look back and examine how that all worked out for them.
-For, how are we to judge the fruit of tree over the last 500 years unless we first examine the roots of that tree?
+As we move beyond the five-hundred-year anniversary of the Protestant reformulation on October 31, 2017, it is good for us to look back and examine how that all worked out for them.
+For, how are we to judge the fruit of a tree over the last 500 years unless we first examine the roots of that tree?
 Therefore, let us start from the beginning and blink our eyes at the 38 Most Ridiculous things that Martin Luther, the illustrious Father of Protestantism and the Bible-Only (sola-scriptura) movement, said.
 It is still hard to believe how we allowed and still allow this very plain instrument of Satan to divide God’s people . . .

 - “I look upon God no better than a scoundrel” (ref.
 Weimar, Vol. 1, Pg.
 487. Cf. Table Talk, No. 963).

 - “Christ committed adultery first of all with the women at the well about whom St. John tell’s us.
 Was not everybody about Him saying: ‘Whatever has He been doing with her?’
 Secondly, with Mary Magdalen, and thirdly with the women taken in adultery whom He dismissed so lightly.
 Thus even, Christ who was so righteous, must have been guilty of fornication before He died.” (ref.
 Trishreden, Weimer Edition, Vol. 2, Pg.
 107. – What a great blasphemy from a man who is regarded as “great reformer”!).

 - “I have greater confidence in my wife and my pupils than I have in Christ” (ref.
 Table Talk, 2397b).

 - “It does not matter how Christ behaved – what He taught is all that matters” (ref.
 Erlangen Vol. 29, Pg.
 126).